Make It Long, Keep It Fast: End-to-End 10K Long User Behavior Sequence Modeling for Billion-Scale Douyin Recommendation: Conclusion

 \section{Conclusion}

 We present an end-to-end recipe for long-sequence recommendation that is simultaneously architectural, system, and training efficient.
 Architecturally, STCA replaces history self-attention with single-query target$\to$history cross-attention, yielding linear ($O(L)$) complexity in sequence length.
 System-wise, RLB reuses the user-side encoding at the request level, eliminating redundant transfers and computation.
 Training-wise, a ``train sparsely / infer densely'' regimen enables dense inference on long histories at modest training cost.
 Offline and online experiments show stable, substantial gains and scaling-law–like improvements as sequence length and sequence-module capacity grow.
 Key findings include: single-query attention is sufficient for short-video ranking while preserving $O(L)$ cost; stochastic-length sampling with a small-$\alpha$ Beta achieves roughly 80\% of the 10k-window benefit at about one-third the training cost; parameter budget is best spent on the sequence path via SwiGLU, cross-layer query fusion, and time-delta features—whose impact increases with longer contexts; and system levers are decisive for deployability—at ($L{=}2\mathrm{k}$), RLB reduces end-to-end bandwidth by up to ~84\%, halves PS CPU usage, delivers ~2.2$\times$ throughput, and expands the maximum trainable sequence length by ~8$\times$.
+In production, we observe a $1.6\%$ increase in the average number of clustered content categories per user, suggesting slightly higher diversity.

 In practice, a strong operating point couples a 4-layer STCA (with SwiGLU and query fusion) with time-delta features, RLB, and stochastic-length training (small $\alpha$, \emph{training mean} $\approx 2\mathrm{k}$) and \emph{inference length} $10\mathrm{k}$ (a $5\times$ extrapolation ratio).
 This configuration provides monotonic improvements with both sequence length and sequence-module capacity while keeping training and serving within budget, offering a production-ready path to accurate long-sequence recommendation.